Carpe-Diem-Postero/Ubuntu-Touchscreen-Rotation/README.md

 # Ubuntu Touchscreen Rotation

-This scripts will rotate the screen and adjust the touchscreen matrix accordingly Documentation used for touchscreen matrix adjustment: https://wiki.ubuntu.com/X/InputCoordinateTransformation
+This scripts will rotate the screen and adjust the touchscreen matrix accordingly.
+Documentation used for touchscreen matrix adjustment: https://wiki.ubuntu.com/X/InputCoordinateTransformation

 Set the "screen" variable in both scripts with your specific touchscreen name.
 You can find it with "xinput list" in terminal.